-Options for Homes is Canada’s largest developer of affordable ownership housing.
-As a non-profit social enterprise our sole mission is to make homeownership more accessible for middle income households.
-We do that through the Options Ready Program, which is designed to help people become confident home buyers, provide financial literacy, and access to a shared equity down payment that helps make ownership more affordable.
+Options for Homes is Canada’s largest non-profit developer of attainable ownership housing.
+As a non-profit social enterprise our sole mission is to make homeownership more accessible for people who have a good income, but are having trouble building up a down payment.
+We do that through The Options Ready Program, which is designed to help people become confident home buyers, provide financial literacy, and access to a shared equity down payment that helps make ownership more affordable.
 We have been in operation since 1994 and we’ve won nine industry awards.
 Our 15th condo is currently under development.

 No. We build condominiums for people who are looking for a place to call home.
 We strongly discourage investors as our mission is to help people to become homeowners.
 Upon purchase, you will need to sign an affidavit stating that you will occupy the unit.
 If you receive down payment assistance through the Options Ready Program, you will be required to repay it if you choose to rent out your suite.

-The Options Ready Program is designed to help people become confident home buyers, provide financial literacy and access to a shared equity down payment support that helps make homeownership more affordable.
+The Options Ready Program is how Options for Homes delivers on its mission of making homeownership attainable for people with a range of incomes.
+It's designed to help people become confident home buyers, provide financial literacy and access to a down payment support that helps make homeownership more affordable.

 Down payment support is made possible through a shared equity mortgage, where purchasers are lent a percentage of their purchase price.
-This loan is registered as a second mortgage and is available to anyone able to qualify for a first mortgage from a tier 1 Canadian bank or financial institution.
+This loan is registered as a second mortgage and is available to anyone able to qualify for a first mortgage from a tier-one Canadian bank or financial institution.

 There are no required scheduled payments on the shared equity mortgage; repayment is made when you decide to sell your suite and move out.
 Repayment is based on our shared appreciation model.
 This means that if the value of your suite has increased by 15% at the time you sell, then the value of the shared equity mortgage also increases by 15%.

 The down payment support available through the Options Ready Program is accessible to anyone looking to purchase a condominium with Options.
-The only requirements for down payment support are that you can qualify for a mortgage from a primary lender (a tier 1 Canadian bank or credit union), that you make a down payment of at least 5% at the time you sign the purchase agreement, and that you intend to live in the Options home.
+The only requirements for down payment support are that you can qualify for a mortgage from a primary lender (a tier-one Canadian bank or credit union), that you make the minimum down payment required to purchase at the time you sign the purchase agreement, and that you intend to live in the Options home.

 No!
 Anyone who intends to live in their condominium can buy with Options (that means no investors, please!).
 All you need is your own down payment of 5% and the ability to secure a mortgage with a primary lender by the time of closing.
 That said, additional levels of down payment support are often available for first-time home buyers through the City of Toronto.
 Contact us to see if you qualify for additional support.

-- Visit on of our partner banks to get a mortgage pre-approval.
+- Visit one of our partner banks to get a mortgage pre-approval.
 This will help you understand how much you can afford.

-- Make sure you have 5% down payment* You can always put down more if you like.
+- Make sure you have at least 5% down payment to purchase a unit.* You can always put down more if you like.

-- Book appointment with one of our sales agents.
+- Book an appointment with one of our sales agents.

 - Make your down payment at the time you sign your purchase agreement.